Hospice is patient and family-centered, meaning that it is designed to look after the needs of the patient as well the needs of the caregiver.

 - Let him/her know that it is okay to talk about anything, even if those topics are difficult to hear.

 - Ask what he/she prefers to eat.
 Ask about having family meals together.
-Even if the survivor has no appetite, he/she may still appreciate the company.
+Even if the patient has no appetite, he/she may still appreciate the company.
 Or, he/she may find that the sight and smell of others’ food is nauseating.

 - If providing care becomes frustrating, leave the room for a moment to calm down.